-CRT is transformational for learners.
-There are many resources available online that provide strategies to support CRT.
-You are encouraged to explore CRT and find ways to integrate practices into your as part your course design and instruction.
+CRT can be transformational for teaching and learning.
+There are many open-access resources available that provide strategies to support CRT and how to integrate practices into course design and instruction.
 There are also resources that explore the overlap between CRT and Universal Design for Learning.

 Culturally Responsive Teaching Knowledge and Practices of Online Faculty, (Heitner & Jennings, 2016)

 Culturally Responsive Teaching & The Brain, (Hammond, 2014)